jjmontesl/cubesviewer/doc/guide/cubesviewer-gui-installation.md

 It can be run using Python Django local webserver, but for more serious/production environments, it should be fronted by a real web server like Apache.

-As a side note, it should be pointed that CubesViewer is, however, mainly a client-side Javascript library, which means that you don't need to use any particular server side technology as long as there is a running Cubes server accessible to the client browser.
-This makes it (or parts of it) easily integrable in existing web applications.
+    As a side note, it should be pointed that CubesViewer is, however, mainly a client-side Javascript application, which means that although the full application is a Python Django Server-Side app, you can use a subset of the GUI features running the tool directly from your browser (as long as the Cubes server is accessible).

-The installation workflow is as follows:
+The installation steps are:

 ## 1 - Python Cubes Requisite